vorenus85/gulp-workshop-2017-q4-session-2/README.md

 ## 8. Concat one file into one file

-* Gulp concat can merge one file into one file, or multiply file into one file
+* gulp-concat can merge one file into one file, or multiply files into one file

-Declare gulp-comcat in our gulpfile.js
+Declare gulp-concat in your gulpfile.js

 ```
 var concat = require('gulp-concat');
 ```

-Install gulp-concat
+Install gulp-concat through terminal

 ```
 npm install gulp-concat --save-dev